SOlaCoder005/ms3-ttt/README.md

     This issue was resolved by adding an ‘elif’ statement to the pre-existing conditional (if) Specifically, the additional statement states that if the answer inputted to the ‘Play again’ question is anything other than yes or no, the programme will activate the exit function.

-#### 6. If square-number selected in gameplay is out of range, the game crashes
+#### 6. If number inputted in gameplay is out of the board's square range, the game crashes

 - **Context:**